philicevic/mix-html-builder/README.md

 ### Extend layouts

 You can also use layout files.
+This package uses [posthtml-extend](https://github.com/posthtml/posthtml-extend) for this, so head over to its docs if you want to get more information about options here.

 #### HTML Root